 Would I do it again?
 Yes, certainly.
 I admit that the leaf blower approach is glamorous in concept, especially when the video shows how it squirts lint out the dryer vent in a huge cloud that envelops the entire neighborhood.
 Nevertheless, sometimes it is best to put the hand to the brush.

-These early lasers were hollow tubes of quartz that were evacuated and filled with low pressures of various inert gases.
-The gases were electrically excited, much like neon signs are illuminated.
-The ends of the laser tubes were covered with polished quartz windows, placed at a precise angle (Brewster’s angle) that was non-reflecting for one polarization of light.
+These early lasers were hollow tubes of quartz.
+We evacuated them and filled them with low pressures of various inert gases.
+We used electricity to excite the gases, much like a neon sign.
+Then we covered the ends of the laser tubes with polished quartz windows, placed at a precise angle (Brewster’s angle) that was non-reflecting for one polarization of light.

 Because the light avoided reflection, light could pass through the end windows with almost no loss.
 The early lasers had very low optical gain, and low loss optical components were essential to allow them to operate.
 With the Brewster windows, light could come out of the end of the laser, reflect from a mirror back into the laser tube, and undergo a similar reflection at the other end.
 When the light built up enough to create laser action, a small amount could be released by introducing a reflector into the optical cavity between the mirrors.